Get a jump start now by creating an account with our simple online tool.

 Our students are creating their own connections.
 Through student-led organizations and events such as Latin America(n) Matters, Asian Policy Forum, and the Inter-Policy School Summit, our students have partnered with organizations like the World Bank, foreign governmental agencies, and international think-tanks to host events and draw attention on the most pressing international development topics of the day.

-Harris students actively participate in policy competitions that enable them to advance new ideas for global change, including five Harris teams that submitted plans in 2017 to solve global challenges in education, environment and climate change, peace and human rights, poverty alleviation, and public health.
+Harris students actively participate in policy competitions that enable them to advance new ideas for global change.
+Several students will participate in the Clinton Global Initiative University annual meeting at the University of Edinburgh in Scotland in 2020.
+In 2017, five Harris teams submitted plans to solve global challenges in education, environment and climate change, peace and human rights, poverty alleviation, and public health.

 International policy issues are a growing part of our curriculum.
 Working with their advisors, our students can create academic plans that enable them to pursue certificates in International Development or Global Conflict and gain first-hand experience in our Global Conflict Policy Lab.
 Right now, Harris students are evaluating the impact of foreign aid on the conflict in Afghanistan and assessing how fire has been used as a weapon of displacement and ethnic cleansing against the Rohingya in Myanmar.